Malcolm Winters: 1994–2002, 2004–05

 Malcolm then develops a relationship with recently widowed Olivia and grows very attached to her son Nathan Hastings, Jr. Malcolm and Olivia marry in 1997.
 One year later, Malcolm's ex-girlfriend Callie Rogers arrives in town and Olivia becomes jealous that Malcolm is spending so much time with her.
 Olivia's insecurity ultimately destroys her marriage to Malcolm and he rebounds back to Callie.
-The two become engaged but Callie soon breaks it off and leaves town.
+The two become engaged.
+Callie’s former music manager, Trey Stark, stalks her, which leads to an incident that almost costs Malcolm his life and endangers Nate.
+After Callie confesses that Trey is her estranged husband, Malcolm calls the engagement off and Callie leaves town.
 In the meantime, Malcolm continues his close relationship with his former stepson Nate, who views Malcolm as his father.

 Malcolm and Neil soon find themselves fighting over a woman, attorney Alex Perez.
 Malcolm and Alex fall in love and become engaged, though she is also developing feelings for Neil.
-While the three of them are on business in Kenya, Malcolm mistakingly overhears Alex confess her feelings to Neil and leaves.
+While the three of them are on business in Kenya, Malcolm mistakenly overhears Alex confess her feelings to Neil and leaves.
 While driving over a bridge, on the way to a photo shoot, the bridge collapses and Malcolm is presumed dead.

 Malcolm returns to town two years later resenting Neil, believing he purposely did not do enough to rescue him in Kenya, so that he could have Alex for himself.
 Eventually the two bury the hatchet.
 While in town, Malcolm briefly has a fling with Adrienne Markham, Damon Porter's ex-wife.